Alliance (Sweden): History

 Swedish politics had been dominated by the Social Democratic Party for over 70 years.
 They had been in government for all but nine years since 1932 (summer of 1936, 1976–1982, 1991–1994).
 The opposition parties decided that this was partly because they did not present a clear and viable alternative government.
-At a 2004 meeting held in the Centre Party leader Maud Olofsson's home in the village of Högfors, the four centre-right leaders at the time; Göran Hägglund (KD), Lars Leijonborg (L), Maud Olofsson (C) and Fredrik Reinfeldt (M) decided to form the political cooperation that would become The Alliance.
+At a 2004 meeting held in the Centre Party leader Maud Olofsson's home in the village of Högfors in Västerbotten, the four centre-right leaders at the time; Göran Hägglund (KD), Lars Leijonborg (L), Maud Olofsson (C) and Fredrik Reinfeldt (M) decided to form the political cooperation that would become The Alliance.
 The meeting ended on 31 August 2004 with the presentation of a joint declaration outlining the principles under which the four parties intended to fight the election.
 A year later a similar meeting was held at Christian Democrat leader Göran Hägglund's home in Bankeryd, resulting in the affirmation of the alliance and another declaration.